Lyn1603/Lynda-Benabdessadok-portfolio/README.md

 ## STEP 3

 Using github actions, i found an extension call imgbot in the github marketplace, and i activated it on my portfolio repo.
-I did a git cimmit and push to verificated and i found two bra
+I did a git cimmit and push to verificated and i found two branches : the main branch and the imgbot branch.

+## STEP 5

+After this, i wanted to share my work on discord so i use zapier to connect my github account to my discord.
+To do this, you have to install zapier and i zaped my github to my discord account. i created a specific discord server to implement my bot here is the link : https://discord.gg/ku3YfnPW

+# There is my explication of how i deploy my portfolio i hoped that you find this readme interesting and understanding, thank you !!